 Speaking of touchpoints — your local community is often very involved when your parents are in the awareness phase of the customer journey.
 When they purchased their house, their real estate agent likely talked about the great schools in the area and mentioned that they send their children to your school.

 Your school is a part of a local community — it’s time to act like it.
-Community marketing is less about enrollments and more about giving back to your community by connecting and engaging with people in your local area.
-Not only will your school build valuable relationships, but it will establish itself as a supportive and community-minded organization.
+Community marketing is less about enrolments and more about giving back to your community by connecting and engaging with people in your local area.
+Not only will your school build valuable relationships, but it will establish itself as a supportive and community-minded organisation.